vscerra/anomaly-NSL-KDD/README.md

 This project applies and compares multiple anomaly detection techniques on the NSL-KDD dataset — a benchmark dataset for network intrusion detection.
 It includes exploratory data analysis, feature engineering, classical machine learning models, and deep learning architectures.
 The project also serves as a reusable template for structuring future anomaly detection work.

-Along the way, I’m building personal fluency with both the conceptual underpinnings and practical implementations of anomaly detection — making this a dual-purpose learning and portfolio project.

 ---

 ## Dataset

 - **Name**: NSL-KDD (derived from KDD’99)
 - **Source**: [UNB CIC Repository](https://www.unb.ca/cic/datasets/nsl.html)
-- **Size**: ~125,000 rows, 41 features
+- **Size**: ~125,000 rows, 43 features
 - **Task**: Binary anomaly detection (normal vs. attack) with multiclass subtype labels
 - **Why it’s interesting**: NSL-KDD is widely used for network intrusion detection benchmarking and includes a range of attack types under realistic conditions of class imbalance.
+- **NOTE** : The dataset is not included in this repository due to size.
+Please download it directly from the official source above.
 ---

 ## Methods Explored